vdBerg93/py-image-server/README.md

 Start your python command prompt.
 From here, you have a few options.
 Select your preference:
-1. (prefered) Create an Anaconda environment from conda_environment.yml:
+1. (recommended) Create an Anaconda environment from conda_environment.yml:

     cd path/to/py-image-server